GSA/digitalgov.gov/content/services/dap/_index.md

 **We provide federal agencies with:**

 - Free web analytics tools for public-facing federal websites that are comprehensive and easy-to-use
-- Scalable infrastructure for measureing a broad range of .gov sites (large and small)
+- Scalable infrastructure for measuring a broad range of .gov sites (large and small)
 - Training on analytics tools and reporting
     - [View upcoming trainings and talks »](https://demo.digital.gov/events/)
     - [View past recorded trainings »](https://www.youtube.com/playlist?list=PLd9b-GuOJ3nFwlyvLFUtmDpYFKezhot8P)